Generative modeling with low-rank Wasserstein polynomial chaos expansions: Numerical experiments

 While we can draw samples of $Y$ representing the upscaled random tensor field $K$ with the above concept, the actual distribution is unknown.
-This motivates the functional representation of $Y$ which then enables to draw new samples very efficiently.
+This motivates the functional representation of $Y$, which then enables to generate new samples very efficiently.

-For the numerical investigation we considered two cases with $N_s=1$ and $N_s=4$ with $D=[0,1]^2$ and partition as illustrated in Figure~\ref{fig:composite}.
+For the numerical investigation we considered two cases with $N_s=1$ and $N_s=4$ in $D=[0,1]^2$ and partition as illustrated in Figure~\ref{fig:composite}.
 The corresponding output random variable $Y$ from~\eqref{eq:Yupscaling} representing the anisotropic behaviour thus is $N=3$ and $N=12$ dimensional, respectively.

-In the case of $N_s=1$ with $\operatorname{img}(Y)\subset\mathbb{R}^3$, we use a $M=2$ dimensional reference coordinate system based on \textit{iid} uniform random variables $X_1,X_2\sim\mathcal{U}(-1,1)$ defining $X=(X_1,X_2)$.
-The model class $\mathcal{M}$ is defined as a tensorized Legendre polynomial chaos of degree $9$ in each stochastic mode.
-The associated coefficient tensor is represented as a tensor train ring with rank $6$.
+The associated coefficient tensor is represented as a STT with uniform rank $\bm{r}\equiv 6$.
 The result of the fitting procedure with debiased Sinkhorn loss of $\num{2.4e-5}$ is shown in Figure~\ref{fig:upscalingsinkhornNs1} as corner plots.

 For the second case of $N_s=4$ with $\operatorname{img}(Y)\subset\mathbb{R}^{12}$, we use a stochastic reference coordinate system $X$ with $M=3$.
 Figure~\ref{fig:upscalingsinkhornNs4} depicts corner plots of the data samples of $Y$, showing strong correlation structure only locally that is associated with the diagonal entries of the upscaled anisotropic tensor.
-To bridge the dimensional gap between $N=12$ and $M=3$, we allow flexible non-linear behaviour in terms of a large polynomial degree of $15$ and a tensor train ring rank of $(9,9)$.
+To bridge the dimensional gap between $N=12$ and $M=3$, we allow flexible non-linear behaviour in terms of a large polynomial degree of $15$ and a STT rank of $(9,9)$.
 The resulting final debiased Sinkhorn loss is about $\num{9e-3}$.
 In contrast to the $N_s=1$ case, we observe a slightly larger deviation between the data and the model class distribution fit for the resulting marginals.

 Based on the obtained upscaled macroscopic random field $K$, we investigate the quality of the model class in terms of propagation and generalization.
 For this, we consider the differential equation~\eqref{eq:darcyproblem} with $\mathcal{A} = K$.
 Let $\mathcal{U}(\omega)$ denote the weak solution of~\eqref{eq:darcyproblem} for a realization of the random field $K(\omega)$.
 Moreover, define the quantity of interest $q\colon H^1(D)\to \mathbb{R}$ as the spatial mean value